John Fortescue (judge): Family

-Elizabeth Fortescue, who married Edward Whalesbrough.

 Death and burial

 The exact date of Fortescue's death is not known, but is believed to be shortly before 18 December 1479.
 He was buried in the Church of St Eadburga, Ebrington in Gloucestershire, in the manor he had purchased, and after which his descendants took the name of their title Viscount Ebrington, today used as the courtesy title of the eldest son and heir of Earl Fortescue.
 A painted stone effigy of John Fortescue, wearing his scarlet robes of office with collar of ermine, exists within the church, against the north wall of the chancel within the communion rails.
 Above it was erected in 1677 by Col. Robert Fortescue (1617–1677) (eight times his descendant and the second son of Hugh Fortescue (1593–1663) of Filleigh) a mural monument with a biographical inscription in Latin.
 A smaller tablet is affixed below stating that the monument was repaired in 1765 by Matthew Fortescue, 2nd Baron Fortescue.
 A brass plate below states: "Restored by the Rt Honble.
 Hugh, 3rd Earl Fortescue, AD 1861".